Brian Keating: Podcast and outreach

 Keating has hosted the Clarke Center Into the Impossible podcast since 2016.
 It takes its name from the second of Clarke's three laws: "The only way of discovering the limits of the possible is to venture a little way past them into the impossible."
-Each episode is a long-form conversation with nobel laureates, scientists, writers and other notable individuals such as Stephen C. Meyer (an advocate of intelligent design), Noam Chomsky, Eric Weinstein, Jill Tarter, Sara Seager, and nobel prize winners interviewed for his books, lasting around an hour.
+Each episode is a long-form conversation with nobel laureates, scientists, writers and other notable individuals such as Stephen C. Meyer (an advocate of intelligent design), Noam Chomsky, Eric Weinstein, Jill Tarter, Sara Seager lasting around an hour.
 As of 2022 it has hosted 11 Nobel Prize winners and two recipients of the Pulitzer Prize.
 It reached 200,000 subscribers in 2024.

 Keating also appeared in The Michael Shermer Show podcast in 2019, and the Lex Fridman Podcast in 2022.
 He has also recorded videos for conservative website PragerU, and has talked about popular science connected with The Witcher television series.
 He appeared in the "Mysteries Of The Moon" episode of The UnXplained.

 He also teaches astronomy to high school students since 2012 as part of his outreach work, and has given presentations to over 3,000 K-12 students since 1994.

 He has also co-narrated a 21-hour audio book of Galileo Galilei's Dialogue Concerning the Two Chief World Systems in 2022.